OpenID Connect (OIDC) and OAuth2 client and filters

 Revoking access tokens

-If your OpenId Connect provider, such as Keycloak, supports a token revocation endpoint, then OidcClient#revokeAccessToken can be used to revoke the current access token.
-The revocation endpoint URL will be discovered alongside the token request URI or can be configured with quarkus.oidc-client.revoke-path.
+If your OpenID Connect provider, such as Keycloak, supports a token revocation endpoint, you can use OidcClient#revokeAccessToken to revoke the current access token.

-This can be achieved by requesting a token refresh by using a refresh token.
-However, if the refresh token is unavailable, you can refresh it by revoking it first and then requesting a new access token.
+You can do this by requesting a token refresh with a refresh token.
+However, if the refresh token is unavailable, you can revoke the current access token first and then request a new access token.

 OidcClient authentication

-OidcClient has to authenticate to the OpenID Connect Provider for the client_credentials and other grant requests to succeed.
-All the OIDC Client Authentication options are supported, for example:
+OidcClient must authenticate to the OpenID Connect provider for the client_credentials and other grant requests to succeed.

 client_secret_basic: